Physical Therapy Guide to De Quervain’s Tendinitis

-- Avoid excessive use of the thumbs for texting and gaming.
+- Avoid excessive use of the thumbs, such as with texting.

 - Avoid putting the wrist and hand in awkward positions while using the hand or arm.

-Your physical therapist can teach you correct and safe hand and wrist positions to maintain during your daily home, work, and sport activities.
+Your physical therapist can teach you correct and safe hand and wrist positions for home, work, and sport activities.

 What Kind of Physical Therapist Do I Need?

-- A physical therapist who is experienced in treating people with hand conditions, sports injuries, or repetitive stress injuries of the upper limb.
+- A physical therapist with experience in treating people with hand conditions, sports injuries, or repetitive stress injuries of the upper limb.

 - Physical therapists who have a practice with a focus on hand rehabilitation.

-- A physical therapist who is a board-certified clinical specialist, or who has completed a residency or fellowship in Orthopedic or hand therapy.
-This therapist has advanced knowledge, experience, and skills that may apply to your condition.
+- A physical therapist who is a board-certified clinical specialist, or who has completed a residency or fellowship in orthopedic or hand therapy.
+This physical therapist has advanced knowledge, experience, and skills that may apply to your condition.

 General tips when you're looking for a physical therapist (or any other health care provider):

-The following articles provide some of the best scientific evidence related to physical therapy treatment of De Quervain’s tendinitis.
-The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
-The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.
+The following resources offer some of the best scientific evidence related to physical therapy treatment for de Quervain’s tendinitis.
+They report recent research and give an overview of the standards of practice both in the United States and internationally.
+They link to a PubMed* abstract, which may also offer free access to the full text, or to other resources.
+You can read them or print out a copy to bring with you to your health care provider.